marcocondrache/bd-project/docs/functional_analysis.md

 If is a seller, the IBAN is required.
 If is a buyer, the card number is required.

-> Two tables, Buyers and Sellers, with a common table Users

 A user has a profile which contains variable information such as address (street, city...), card number, etc.

 The users (either buyer or seller) have permissions.
 This can be identified as buyer permissions and seller permissions

-> Two tables, PermissionsBuyer and PermissionsSeller

 ## Products